ma593y/flask-sample-app/README.md

     4. Access API endpoints with the issued JWT token
     5. Data validation on POST/PUT API endpoints

-## Backend Tech Stack:
+## App Tech Stack:

-The backend app is using following tools and technologies,
+The app is using following tools and technologies,

 | Tools & Technologies      | Description  |
 | :-------------: |:-------------|